bullsoft/php-binlog/README.md

-php-binlog
+PHP Binlog
 ==========

-A php-client for mysql replication listener API
+A PHP-Client for mysql replication listener API.

 That's what we want to do.